 Queen of Arabian Sea - Cochin

-Kochi is the modern name given to an extended metropolitan area which was well-known as Cochin to the worldwide travelers and traders since many centuries.
+Kochi is the modern name given to an extended metropolitan area which was well-known as "Cochin" to the worldwide travelers and traders since many centuries.
 The region became the first settlement of European colonial powers in the beginning of the 16th century.
-The city of Kochi is among those Indian cities that were known to the foreigners from many countries,mainly due to its strategic trade-oriented location on the coast of the Arabian Sea.
+The cochin city is among those Indian cities that were known to the foreigners from many countries,mainly due to its strategic trade-oriented location on the coast of the Arabian Sea.

 Paradesi Synagogue featuring many exciting objects of antiquity like crowns, chandeliers, pulpits and rugs is another preferred tourist destination of Fort Kochi.
 The Indo-Portuguese Museum in the area exhibits objects made of precious metals and a number of sculptures.
 The tourists visiting Fort Kochi may also explore the attractions like Southern Naval Command Maritime Museum and Sree Gopalakrishna Devaswom Temple.

-Another popular activity in Kochi is arranged by the popular theme parks like Veegaland Amusement Park.
+Another popular activities in cochin is arranged by the popular theme parks like Veegaland Amusement Park.
 Shopping in Kochi is another fun-filled activity, as there is no death of modern malls as well as antique shops in the city.
 Many festivals and carnivals are celebrated in the city during different times of the year.
 Onam festival and Cochin Carnival are the mesmerizing celebrations worth attending.